kolibril13/plywood-gallery/README.md

 Formatting with black can be done this way:
 `black --python-cell-magics capture_png  docs/gallery.ipynb`

+# Updating
+Get the latest version of the plywood gallery with
+`pip install plywood_gallery`
 # Attribution

 Thanks to @christopher-besch for discussing the project architecture with me.